AuriRex/GTFO_CustomPalettes/README.md

 * `Name`: The name displayed in game in the palettes selection menu.
 * `Author`: The palette author, your name most likely (not shown in game atm).
 * `SortingName`: A string used in the palette sorting process, you can change this to move your palette up and down (alphabetically sorted)
-* `Locked`: Set to `true` if this palette should be locked even with AllVanity installed (unlock them via custom plugin instead)
+* `VanityGroupID`: Allows rundown developers to automatically insert this palette into a specific group.
+  This property is ignored if a block with the identifier of this CustomPalette already exists.
+  (Note: Leave this set to `0` for palettes that aren't tied to your own rundown.)
 * `Data`: Contains all the important things:
   * `TextureTiling`: How often the texture should tile.
 (Bigger number = smaller pattern)
   * `<?>Tone`: The five different parts of a palette